Activision Blizzard: Infinity Ward

 In early 2010, Activision fired Vince Zampella and Jason West, two of the founders of its studio Infinity Ward, on the basis of "breaches of contract and insubordination"; the move caused several other Infinity Ward staff to resign.
 Zampella and West created a new studio, Respawn Entertainment, with help from Electronic Arts' partner program, hiring the majority of those that departed Infinity Ward in their wake.

 Zampella and West filed a lawsuit in April 2010 against Activision, claiming unpaid royalties on the studio's Call of Duty: Modern Warfare 2.
 Activision filed a countersuit against the two, accusing the pair of being "self-serving schemers".
-Activision later sought to add Electronic Arts to their suit, discovering that Zampella and West had been in discussions with them while still working for Activision, and further added claims against Zampella and West that the two had not returned all material related to Call of Duty while they were working at Respawn.
+Activision later sought to add Electronic Arts to its suit, discovering that Zampella and West had been in discussions with them while still working for Activision, and further added claims against Zampella and West that the two had not returned all material related to Call of Duty while they were working at Respawn.
 A separate lawsuit was filed against Activision in April 2010 by several current and former members of Infinity Ward on the same basis of lack of unpaid royalties.

 All parties came to an undisclosed settlement to end all suits by May 2012.
 Electronic Arts and Activision had settled separately on Activision's charges of poaching employees, while the suits between Activision, Zampella, West, and the Infinity Ward employee group were settled by the end of May 2012.
 All settlements were made for undisclosed amounts.

 Uvalde school shooting lawsuit

 In May 2024, families affected by the 2022 Uvalde school shooting filed a lawsuit against Activision Blizzard, alongside Meta and the gun manufacturer Daniel Defense.
-The suit against Activision Blizzard alleged that they promoted specific brands of guns to teens through Call of Duty.
+The suit against Activision Blizzard alleged that it promoted specific brands of guns to teens through Call of Duty.
 Activision Blizzard defended its position that the Call of Duty games are protected by the First Amendment and sought to have the compliant dismissed under anti-SLAPP (Strategic lawsuit against public participation) protections from such lawsuits.
+The lawsuit was dismissed in Feb 2026.
+The families submitted an appeal to the ruling.